lowievane/Fedora-Lab/README.md

 ### Docker

 I try to run everything in Docker containers for convenience and I've installed Portainer as a frontend for easy management.
-I try to deploy every service or group of services in a stack with Docker-Dompose, to keep everything nice and linked together.
+I try to deploy every service or group of services in a stack with Docker-Compose, to keep everything nice and linked together.
 All the YAML configuration files for the stacks can be found in this repo.

 ## Applications